 受聘人:Dr. Winston Ho

-Ph.D., Chemical Engineering, University of Illinois, Urbana, 1971now, University Scholar Professor, in Department of Chemical and Biomolecular Engineering, Department of Materials Science and Engineering, The Ohio State University, USA.
+Ph.D., Chemical Engineering, University of Illinois, Urbana, 1971;now, University Scholar Professor, in Department of Chemical and Biomolecular Engineering, Department of Materials Science and Engineering, The Ohio State University, USA.

 Research Fields: